 In the months that followed, I continued to read, watch, listen, research and follow other entrepreneurs and ultra successful business leaders to compare what they were doing against what I was doing.
 That was my first mistake.
-In most cases, I was not comparing apples to apples as most of the businesses I was comparing my business to had far more financial backing, more experience, more resources and just more of everything that I didn't have. (yet)
+In most cases, I was not comparing apples to apples as most of the businesses I was comparing my business to others who had far more financial backing, more experience, more resources and just more of everything that I didn't have. (yet)

 And so, the niggling doubts started to slowly creep in to my mind.
 I wasn’t sure if I had defined the right value proposition, the right tag line, the right services, the right messaging or the right brand.
 Even though I kept getting new clients, I was becoming more confused about what my mission really was.
 A few of the companies that I was really hoping to do business with, seemed to have a Do Not Disturb Sign on their door.
 I didn’t so much think there might be something wrong with them, but I did think there must be something wrong with me.
 I wasn't prepared for the self-doubt and rejection that is part and parcel of being an entrepreneur.

 - Risk Taking.
 The definition of the word “entrepreneur” is a person who organizes and operates a business or businesses, taking on greater than normal financial risks.
 The reality is that a true entrepreneur lives on the edge 24-7 and risk taking is a big factor that comes with the territory.